gaehlerm/SoftwareEngineering/README.md

 This time, the code only became slightly longer compared to other refactoring examples.
 But at the same time, it is much more readable.
 You can understand its functionality simply by looking at the top-level function `suggest_new_friends`.
 You don't have to read the details of the function.
 You can read the function names to understand their purpose.
 This is what makes code readable.
 Not the comments.

 At times, it is very difficult to explain code using code alone.
 So, there is, of course, the temptation to use a comment to make it clearer.
-As in the following example, also from the book [The Art of Readable Code]:
+As in the following example, also from the book [The Art of Readable Code](The Art of Readable Code):

 ```C++
 // Rearrange 'v' so that elements < pivot come before those >= pivot;
 // Then return the largest 'i' for which v[i] < pivot (or -1 if none are < pivot)
 int Partition(vector<int>* v, int pivot);
 ```
+////
 I must say, I don't like this comment.
 It is very difficult to understand.
 And as always, providing a comment to explain what code does is suboptimal.
 Now, the first issue I see with this function is that it performs two tasks simultaneously.
 It orders the elements of the vector and returns the index of the last element that is smaller than the pivot.
 It has a mutable argument and a return value simultaneously.
 This is a violation of the SRP.
 The function should probably be split into two parts.

 Additionally, there is something else that can explain code: unit tests.
 The test cases act as examples of how the code is supposed to be used and serve as an example at the same time.
 This is often more helpful than a difficult-to-read comment.